Confidential Offering · Opportunity Zone · 2026

 Market Dynamics

-Enrollment
+UC Berkeley Enrollment

-Campus Coverage
+On-Campus Coverage

-Bed Shortage
+Bed Shortfall

 Location & Connectivity